New Graduate Students

 Each September, the UW Center for Instructional Development and Research holds a TA/RA conference on Teaching, Learning and Research.
 All new doctoral students in our department are required to register and attend this free conference being held on the following dates:

 - Tuesday, September 17, 2013 from 9:00 a.m. – 4:00 p.m.

 - Wednesday, September 18, 2013 from 9:00 a.m. – 4:00 p.m.

 Please check the conference website for details as September approaches.
 We require all our students to register and attend the following sessions/topics offered each year:

-- Two individual workshops of your choice.
+- A minimum of two individual workshops of your choice.
 We recommend any of the following topics:

 - Balancing Graduate School Demands

 - Canvas Learning Management System: Part 1 & Part 2